mendix/docs/content/releasenotes/developer-portal/mendix-for-private-cloud.md

 #### Mendix Operator v2.3.0 and Mendix Gateway Agent v2.3.0

-* We have added a new field to set kubernetes ingress class as annotation in the installer.
+* We have added a new field to set the kubernetes ingress class as an annotation in the installer.
-* We have added a new feature to customize Registry ImageNameTemplate [Custom ImageNameTemplate](/developerportal/deploy/private-cloud-cluster#5.3.4-customize-registry-imagenametemplate)
+* We have added a new feature to customize your image names in the registry using a [custom imageNameTemplate](/developerportal/deploy/private-cloud-cluster#customize-registry-imagenametemplate).

 #### Portal Improvements

-* We have added a new field cluster owner on the cluster details page.
-Now a cluster owner is also displayed as a cluster manager in the cluster managers tab.
+* We have added a new field, **cluster owner**, on the cluster details page.
+A cluster owner is now also displayed as a cluster manager in the cluster managers tab.
-* We have updated the UX in create environment flow and more info button in environment details page.
+* We have updated the UX in the create environment flow and added a **more info** button to the environment details page.

 ### January 12th, 2022